|Corda Network Foundation||Document history|

 The planned annual dates will also be communicated by the Network Operator to all participants in advance on https://corda.network/, and if anything needs to change, reasonable advance notice to all participants will be uploaded onto this website.

-If participants wish to include a new public notary, they must give notice to the Operator 20 business days in advance of the scheduled Network Parameter window
+If participants wish to update any network parameter, they must give notice to the Operator 20 business days in advance of the scheduled Network Parameter window.

 Due to the importance of the new features in Corda 4 (in particular signature constraints), the Foundation will be aiming to complete the upgrade to Minimum Platform Version v4 within 6 months of the release of the Corda Enterprise version.